We Know Because We Go! | Book with a 5-Star Team,| Trusted by 10,000+ Divers

-Divers can see colorful large sponges and sea fans while scuba diving around Bonaire, as well as explore quite a few shipwrecks, and encounter various marine life like turtles, barracudas and groupers.
+Divers can see colorful large sponges and sea fans while diving Bonaire, as well as explore quite a few shipwrecks, and encounter various marine life like turtles, barracudas and groupers.
 Angelfish, butterflyfish, seahorses, crabs, and shrimps can also be seen.
+For a detailed overview of Bonaire's top dive sites, check out our guide.

 Bonaire diving conditions are usually good to scuba dive year-round.
 Actually Bonaire weather has a reputation for being great all year round, but hurricane season is between June and November.